magicbell/magicbell-js/packages/magicbell/README.md

 });
 ```

-#### Get a user import

-Send a request to query the status & errors of the import.
+#### Get the status of an import

+> **Warning**
+>
+> This method is in preview and is subject to change.
+It needs to be enabled via the `imports-get` [feature flag](#feature-flags).

+Query the status of the import for a summary of imported records and failures for each record that could not be imported successfully.

 ```js
 await magicbell.imports.get('{import_id}');